geoffhester/utils/pull_request_template.md

 ### Description

-### Dependant Pull Requests
+### Dependent Pull Requests
-> If this PR requires other PRs to be merged before this PR can be merged list them here.
+> If there are an pull requests that must be merged prior to this pull request, list them here.

 ### Checklist
 - [ ] I have checked the code builds without additional compiler warnings.